BhupeshChaudhari/CodeSync/README.md

 ```
   cd ../client
   npm start
 ```

 ## Usage

-- Creating a Room : Enter a username and click on "Create a new room" to generate a Room ID.
+- **Creating a Room** : Enter a username and click on "Create a new room" to generate a Room ID.
-- Joining a Room : Paste an existing Room ID and enter a username to join the collaborative coding session.
+- **Joining a Room** : Paste an existing Room ID and enter a username to join the collaborative coding session.
-- Real-Time Editing : Start coding!
+- **Real-Time Editing** : Start coding!
 Changes will be reflected in real-time for all users in the room.

-## Technologies Used
-- React
-- Redux Toolkit
-- React Router
-- CSS (TailwindCSS for styling)
-- Fetch API for data fetching